 The last time a Democrat won statewide in Texas was in 1994.
 Jeff Bezos was just launching Amazon.
 The sitcom “Friends” was brand new.
 The image of O.J.
 Simpson’s slow-moving white Bronco was seared into the national consciousness.

-Three decades of losing will wear on any party.
-But Texas Democrats are daring to dream again — and they say they have real reasons to in this year’s U.S. Senate race.
+Three decades of losing will wear on any party, but Texas Democrats are daring to dream again and say they have real reason to in this year’s U.S. Senate race.

-They’ve been pointing to stronger-than-expected showings in 2018 and 2020 as signs that the state is slowly moving their way.
-Now, they argue, the national political environment could finally be shifting in their favor.
+Democrats have been pointing to stronger-than-expected showings in 2018 and 2020 as signs that the state is slowly moving their way.
+Now, they argue, the national political environment could be shifting in their favor.

-Just weeks ago, a Democrat named Taylor Rehmet — a union leader and Air Force veteran — walked into a Fort Worth-area state Senate district that President Trump won by 17 points and walked out the winner by 14 points.
+Just weeks ago, a Democrat named Taylor Rehmet, a union leader and Air Force veteran, walked into a Fort Worth area state Senate district that Mr. Trump won by 17 percentage points and walked out the winner by 14 points.
 The entire political world took note.

 Primary wrangling